WeaselGames/godot_luaAPI/README.md

 class Player:
 	var pos = Vector2(0, 0)
-	# If lua_funcs is not defined or returns a empty array, all functions will be aval
+	# If lua_funcs is not defined or returns a empty array, all functions will be aval.
 	func lua_funcs():
 		return ["move_forward"]
 	# lua_fields behaves the same as lua_funcs but for fields.